sten-schmidt/ScriptingWithJava/README.md

 - You are willing to deploy you Java application in source form as .java files.
 - All your java files exits in a flat folder.
 - All classes are member of the same package.
-- Only one class can be declared public.
-- The App-Name defined as $PROG must match the Name of the public class.
-- The public class must contain the public static void main method.
+- The App-Name defined as $PROG must match the Name of the public class providing the public static void main method.

 ## Functional principle